nerc-project/nerc-docs/docs/openstack/create-and-connect-to-the-VM/assign-a-floating-IP.md

 ![Floating IP Successfully Allocated](images/floating_ip_allocate_success.png)

-NOw click on "Associate" button.
+Now click on "Associate" button.
 Then, a green "success" popup in the top left and you can see the floating IP is attached to your VM on the Instances page:

 ![Floating IP Successfully Associated](images/floating_ip_is_associated.png)